GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

 There are multiple options available for performing bulk operations in Cosmos DB.
 In this section, we will focus on using the `bulkWrite` method.
 The `bulkWrite` method allows you to execute multiple write operations in a single batch, including insert, update, and delete operations.

 1. Open the `import.js` file, and add the following code after the code block `const db = client.db(dbname);`.
+The code below is to be within the try-catch block.

-   This will read the `product.json` file and load the data into the `productRawData` variable.
+   This will read the `product2.json` file and load the data into the `productRawData` variable.
+Product2.json file is used as it contains the fixes we made for _price_ field.
 The database collection for `product` is also initialized.
 Note that MongoDB will create the collections if they do not already exist.

    ```javascript
    // Load product data